This tutorial shows you how to set up the Team Management page so that the Leader can add or remove members of the team as needed.

 If you haven’t yet, please set up your first Team by following this tutorial: How to Set Up Teams Inside AccessAlly.

-Follow these steps to set up your team management page:
+Follow these steps to set up your team management and self-registration pages:

 1. Customize the “Add Team Member” Display